luckynumbersalmon/luckynumbersalmon.github.io/README.md

 Enjoys homebrewing (coffee, beer, kombucha, wine) and exploring new hobbies such as climbing and sound design.<br/>
   •••<br/>
 A proud dog parent to Ada, my Shepard mix, who keeps me grounded during time off.</p>

+<h2>main</h2>

+<p>This is where the bulk of documentation will go, dated, with most recent update on top.
+For now, this is just place holder text as I continue to flush this sucker out.
+Will be deleting this 'p' as soon as I begin documentation.</p>